textmate/latex.tmbundle/Support/help.markdown

-# A Short Guide to the Mysteries of the LaTeX Bundle
+# A Guide to the Mysteries of the LaTeX Bundle

 ## Outline